 This happened when they swallowed chunks of Greenie, which became lodged in their bowel and required surgery to remove it.

-Since then, the manufacturers of Greenies have learnt from this distressing episode and reformulated them to be ultra-digestible.
+Since then, the manufacturers of Greenies have learned from this distressing episode and reformulated them to be ultra-digestible.

 Now, a piece of Greenie is no less digestible than a lump of biscuit or vegetable.